mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 The forest was darker here, but he found that somehow he could see better than yesterday.
 Perhaps it was the light from the blue line he had been marked with, or his eyes adjusting to an eternal nighttime.
 It was still quite difficult to look for fallen trees in a forest of gigantic trees that block a great deal of view in any direction.
 He made a point to listen more intently for places where the light breeze would whistle across the bark.
 Maybe a fallen tree would likely sound a bit different, he thought.

 He came across another tree with a coil around its base.
-This time, the coil was polished and covered in sap, presumably from the tree it was wrapped around, and the ends were almost touching. *The veiled person must have put these around.
+This time, the coil was polished and covered in sap, presumably from the tree it was wrapped around, and again one of the ends climbed the tree. *That veiled maman must have put these around.
 Who is thi?*

 Behind him, Kip heard quiet and quick footsteps approaching.
 He ducked behind a tree and waited for the footsteps to approach before he decided his next move.